Niels3RT/RTsd/README.md

 | some cardboard and self-adhesive copper tape for shielding | 1x |

+# Programming the Xilinx Spartan6 board

+This is by far the saddest part of the whole project.
+Writing the firmware itself is pretty straight forward and a matter of a few clicks.
+But obtaining the the tools needed from Xilinx and getting them to run on Windows 10 is not.

+[here](https://www.youtube.com/watch?v=VMEIPCjqinA) is a nice youtube video on what to download and how to install.
+To get the download you have to register with Xilinx and download a couple of GB.
+In theory a WebPack license will suffice and you only need the Lab Tools installed for the Impact tool.

+!
+More details will follow, for now just a short walkthrough on where to click when.

+In Impact start a new project, let it handle a project file automagically, configure devices using Boundary-Scan, don't assign configuration files right now.
+Right click in the main window and initialize chain.
+Right click on the Xilinx chip and add SPI/BPI flash.
+Choose provided MCS file, select SPI PROM and M25P80, leave data width at 1.
+Left click on the Flash chip above the Xilinx one.
+In the lower left half of the window, double click on program, leave all options as they are.
+Done.

 # Programming the ESP32

-1. Install esptool.
+1. Install Python and esptool.
 Windows users see [here](https://cyberblogspot.com/how-to-install-esptool-on-windows-10/).

-Write binaries to the ESP32.
-Just connect the ftdi to the header on the pcb, change com port to your needs and run command to start flashing.
+Write binaries to the ESP32: Just connect the ftdi to the header on the pcb, change com port to your needs and run command to start flashing.

 ```
 esptool -p com6 -b 460800 --before=default_reset --after=hard_reset write_flash --flash_mode dio --flash_freq 40m --flash_size 2MB 0x8000 partition-table.bin 0x1000 bootloader.bin 0x10000 trackerAP.bin